-Between the earlier work in 2011 and the start of Far East Mobility's input in February 2016 there was no additional progress specifically on BRT, though major progress was made in supporting areas such as the establishment of a smart card system, formalization and organization of bus routes, implementation of improved bus stops, remuneration of operators on a time rather than passenger basis, bus fleet expansion, capacity building of the urban transport department, implementation of a traffic control centre, and other reforms.
+Between the earlier work in 2011 and the start of Far East Mobility's input in February 2016 there had been no progress made on the BRT planning, though major progress was made in supporting areas such as the establishment of a smart card system, formalization and organization of bus routes, implementation of improved bus stops, remuneration of operators on a time rather than passenger basis, bus fleet expansion, capacity building of the urban transport department, implementation of a traffic control centre, and other reforms.
 In addition, as part of a related study from February to April 2016, BRT Planning International and other consultants prepared a preliminary BRT business plan, though this was superseded by major changes to the BRT corridor selection in July 2016.
 In particular, after a change of government in June 2016 it was decided that Peace Avenue no longer needed to be considered off-limits for non-technical reasons.
 Far East Mobility revised the BRT plans to take this change into account, and the BRT phase 1 BRT corridor was planned along Peace Avenue and Namyan Ju.

 During the years from the earlier BRT planning work in 2011, traffic conditions deteriorated greatly in Ulaanbaatar.

 During the years from the earlier BRT planning work in 2011, traffic conditions deteriorated greatly in Ulaanbaatar, worsened by motor vehicle fleet growth combined with highly inefficient intersections throughout the central area, and unreliable and slow public transport service.
 Bus speeds throughout the central area average less than 10km/hr from 8AM to 8PM on an average weekday.
 There have been no significant pedestrian or bicycle facility improvements since 2011.
 Parking management is somewhat less chaotic than in 2011, but is not used effectively to manage traffic demand or to raise much-needed revenues.
 In short, while in 2011 the city officials were only lukewarm about the possibility of BRT, by 2016 conditions had worsened so much that officials were very keen to act to improve the situation.
-Political will is strong, and the potential time saving and other benefits from a well-designed BRT in Ulaanbaatar are huge.
+Political will is strong, and the potential time saving and other benefits from a well-designed BRT in Ulaanbaatar are very large.

 In addition to the strong consensus on the need to drastically improve the public transport system, the city now has excellent demand and speed data availability from the smart card system.
 Smart card usage became mandatory in Ulaanbaatar on 1 April 2017, further enhancing what was already an excellent data source for BRT planning.